3-6th November 2022

-PTBO is taking place within the creative spaces of Summerhall in Edinburgh, seeping into every nook and cranny of this established arts venue through multiple means - film, imagery, music, dance, debate and other forms of poetry performance.
-We have also commissioned over seventy poems for our free web app 'A Poetry Mile', on which users can experience Edinburgh differently, filtered through the eyes and ears of some of the country’s finest poets.
-The app generates bespoke walking tours depending on user preferences and will be available long after our festival is over.
+At our first festival audiences experienced first-class performances from around 80 poets, emerging and established.
+PTBO took place within the creative spaces of Summerhall in Edinburgh, seeping into every nook and cranny of this established arts venue through multiple means - film, imagery, music, dance, debate and other forms of poetry performance.
+We commissioned over seventy poems for our free web app 'A Poetry Mile', on which users can experience Edinburgh differently, filtered through the eyes and ears of some of the country’s finest poets.
+The app generates bespoke walking tours depending on user preferences and continues to be available.

-Jenny Niven, Director & Co-Founder
+Jenny Niven, Director

-Julie Amphlett, Operations Manager
+Julie Amphlett, Finance Manager